robeitshere/robeitshere/README.md

 ## 🛠 Skills

 - **Mobile Application Development**: Developing mobile applications with Kotlin, JetpackCompose and Firebase, including TFG with such technologies.
-(Link to my TFG)
 - **Web Development**: Development of websites with technologies such as HTML5, CSS, React, JavaScript, PHP and XML.
 Knowledge in Wordpress.
 - **Databases**: Database management with MySQL and PostgreSQL also using phpMyAdmin for visual administration.
 - **Automation and APIs**: Knowledge of developing REST APIs using Spring Boot and Maven.